Mircea-MMXXI/azapy/docs/CVaR_th_doc.md

 #### <span style="color:green">port_perf</span>

-Brief description of portfolio and its components performances in terms of average historical rate of returns and maximum drawdowns.
+Brief description of optimal portfolio and its components performances in terms of average historical rate of returns and maximum drawdowns.

 *Call:*